trippsc2/OpenTracker/README.md

 - Stops displaying in-door overworld item locations.
 - Starts displaying entrances that can be shuffled.

 Each entrance can be marked with a number of images.
-The images are of all inventory items, Ganon, Agahnim, and text representing each of the dungeon entrances.
-When an image is selected, it will be displayed on the map instead of the square.
-This allows for you to use your own system for marking entrance locations for future use and be able to see the markings you made at a glance.
+These images include all standard items, Agahnim, Ganon, text representing each dungeon entrance, and pictures representing most of the connectors.
+When an image is selected, it will be displayed on the map attached to the entrance.
+You can use this to mark points of interest for future use.

 The standard colors still display on each location to indicate whether the location is accessible as an entrance given the current items and exits available.
 However, all entrance locations (including those colored as inaccessible) can be cleared by right clicking the location, indicating that it is available as an exit.
 This will allow you to determine what locations a new exit provides.

+You can click and drag entrances together to connect them with a line.
+This will allow you to mark connectors more clearly.

 ### UI Color Themes